sendgrid/docs/source/API_Reference/Event_Webhook/event.md

 - <a name="email"></a>`email` - the email address of the reciepeint
 - <a name="timestamp"></a>`timestamp` - the <a href="https://en.wikipedia.org/wiki/Unix_time">UNIX timestamp</a> of when the message was sent
-- <a name="event"></a>`event` - The event type.
-Possible values are bounce, deferred, delivered, dropped, processed, click, open, spamreport, and unsubscribe.
+- <a name="event"></a>`event` - the event type.
+Possible values are bounce, deferred, delivered, dropped, processed, click, open, spam report, and unsubscribe.
-- <a name="smtpid"></a>`smtp-id` - A unique ID attached to the message by the originating system.
+- <a name="smtpid"></a>`smtp-id` - a unique ID attached to the message by the originating system.
-- <a name="useragent"></a>`useragent` - The user agent responsible for the event.
+- <a name="useragent"></a>`useragent` - the user agent responsible for the event.
 This is usually a web browser.
 For example, "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_8_4) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/28.0.1500.95 Safari/537.36".
 - <a name="ip"></a>`IP` - the IP address used to send the email, except for `open` and `click` events, where it is the IP address of the user who sent the email.
-- <a name="sgeventid"></a>`sg_event_id` - A unique ID to this event that you can use for deduplication purposes.
+- <a name="sgeventid"></a>`sg_event_id` - a unique ID to this event that you can use for deduplication purposes.
 These IDs are either 22 or 48 characters.
-- <a name="sgmessageid"></a>`sg_message_id` - An internal SendGrid unique ID for the message type.
+- <a name="sgmessageid"></a>`sg_message_id` - an internal SendGrid unique ID for the message type.
 The first half of this is pulled from the `smtp-id`.
-- <a name="reason"></a>`reason` - Any sort of error response returned by the server that describes the reason this event type was triggered.
+- <a name="reason"></a>`reason` - any sort of error response returned by the server that describes the reason this event type was triggered.
-- <a name="status"></a>`status` - Status code string.
+- <a name="status"></a>`status` - status code string.
 Corresponds to HTTP status code - for example, a JSON response of 5.0.0 is the same as a 500 error response.
-- <a name="response"></a>`response` - The full text of the HTTP response error returned from the server.
+- <a name="response"></a>`response` - the full text of the HTTP response error returned from the server.
-- <a name="tls"></a>`tls` - Indicates whether TLS encription was used in sending this message.
+- <a name="tls"></a>`tls` - indicates whether TLS encription was used in sending this message.
 For more information about TLS, see the [TLS Glossary page]({{root_url}}/Glossary/tls.html).
-- <a name="url"></a>`url` - The URL where the event originates, unless it's a click event, and this is the URL clicked by the reciepient.
+- <a name="url"></a>`url` - the URL where the event originates, unless it's a click event, and this is the URL clicked by the reciepient.
-- <a name="attempt"></a>`attempt` - The number of times the server has attempted to deliver this mail.
+- <a name="attempt"></a>`attempt` - the number of times the server has attempted to deliver this mail.
 - <a name="category"></a>`category` - [Categories]({{root_url}}/Glossary/categories.html) are custom tags that you set for the purpose of organizing your emails.
 If you send single categories as an array, they will be returned by the webhook as an array.
 If you send single categories as a string, they will be returned by the webhook as a string.

 String categories: